dependabot/dependabot-script/README.md

 # Dependabot Update Script

-This repo contains a [simple script][script] that demonstrates using [Dependabot Core][dependabot-core] to create a pull request.
-It is intended to give you a feel for how to use Dependabot Core, so that you can use it in your own project.
+This repo contains a [simple script][script] that demonstrates [Dependabot Core][dependabot-core].
+It is intended to give you a feel for how Dependabot Core works so that you can use it in your own project.

-If you're looking for a hosted application to updates your dependencies, look no further than [Dependabot][dependabot]!
+If you're looking for a hosted, feature-rich version then you probably want [Dependabot][dependabot] itself.

 # Usage